 KeePass is an example of a tool that does not use server-based storage.
 You specify where the data is stored.
 There are an assortment of approaches that make your information available in many places, including placing your database on your own server, in cloud storage services like Dropbox or OneDrive, or keeping it on a thumb drive.

-If this matters to you, then it’s probably the first decision I would make when choosing a password vault.
+If this matters to you, it’s probably the first decision I would make when choosing a password vault.

 Others with good reputation